-The total tuition and living expense budget for in-state Connecticut residents to go to University of Connecticut is $31,044 for the 2017/2018 academic year.
-Out-of-state students who don't have Connecticut residence can expect a one year cost of $53,112.
+The total tuition and living expense budget for in-state Connecticut residents to go to UConn is $35,764 for the 2021/2022 academic year.
+Out-of-state students who don't have Connecticut residence can expect a one year cost of $58,432.

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported University of Connecticut net price for in-state students is $19,049* for the 2014/2015 academic year.
+The reported UConn net price for in-state students is $22,233* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|

 |Average Total Grant Aid||$14,170|

 The average net total cost of attendance for different levels of family income after federal, state or local government, institutional grant and scholarship aid are awarded.
 Data last published for the 2019/2020 academic year.

 |$0 to $30,000||$14,069|